Skip to main content

 Voice

 Real-time voice interaction via the browser.
 Supports both Push-to-Talk (PTT) and Voice Activity Detection (VAD) modes.
 Displays live transcripts and TTS playback status.
+Unified session management shares the active session ID with the Chat page.
 Uses AudioWorklet-based capture with ScriptProcessorNode fallback for older browsers.
 Connects to the WebSocket audio transport on port 3000.

 Memory